 My husband frantically called the specialist who said that this can be a reaction but it was “nothing to worry about” – and indeed it was not, but at the time it was a very stressful experience.

-I still don’t regret having had it.
-I found out that “I just had IBS”.
+I still don’t regret having had the colonoscopy.
+I found out that “I just had IBS“.
 The colonoscopy ruled out anything more serious that could have been going on and reassured me.